Compare ShoreTel ECC and CISCO UCCX call back from queue scripts!

 Optionally you can offer to call the customer back at a scheduled time in the future and also prompt them to enter a date and time for call back.
 How this is accomplished is dictated to by the system that you are planing to use for your call center.
 Generally, some kind of IVR functionality that can “prompt and collect digits”.
 The ShoreTel ECC and the CISCO UCCX both enable this option though they do it quite differently.

 ShoreTel offers a scripting tool that enables calling options through per-programmed routines encapsulated in high level Icons.
 These Icons are interconnected on a pallet that graphically mirrors your call flow.
 This is “brilliantly simple” and is often all that is required to establish control and options over your call center.
 CISCO uses a scripting option based on Java and you will be more comfortable with this option if you have a background in software development.
 CISCO is a bit more demanding then the ShoreTel scripting tools, but along with its complexity comes greater flexibility in feature definition.
 In the hands of a talented programmer, you will be able to create features that could not easily be encoded in a higher level graphical scripting tool.
 The UCCX Scripts enable you to not only “prompt and collect” but also to “prompt and record” the callers voice message for playback to the agent prior to placing the out bound return call.

-One Response to “Compare ShoreTel ECC and CISCO UCCX call back from queue scripts!”
+2 Responses to “Compare ShoreTel ECC and CISCO UCCX call back from queue scripts!”